SwayaanTechnologies/reactjs/README.md

 <br>

-* 1. **Inline Styling**: In order to apply the inline styles to the elements, we use the style prop.
+*  `Inline Styling:` In order to apply the inline styles to the elements, we use the style prop.
 We pass an object with key as CSS properties in camelCase and value as the values that can be assigned to these CSS properties.

-**Syntax:** The syntax to assign inline styles to CSS elements is mentioned below.
+`Syntax:` The syntax to assign inline styles to CSS elements is mentioned below.

 ```
 <div style={{backgroundColor: 'red'}}></div>
 ```

-**Example**
+`Example`

-**App.js**
+`App.js`

 ```